Complex Mass Shells for Coloured quarks and their Asymptotic Confinement: Abstract

 \section{Abstract}

+{The present paper is the continuation of our previous work (\cite{RKJL2021}) where we introduced a $Z_3$-symmetric covering of the Lorentz group as a natural symmetry describing the quark fields.

-We propose a description of colour triplets of quarks by entangled $Z_3$-graded Lee-Wick type fields, one with real mass and the two remaining ones with mutually conjugate complex masses.
-This is obtained by attributing colour degrees of freedom to six Pauli spinors, three endowed with colours and three with anti-colours, which are united into one $12$-component generalized "coloured Dirac spinor".
+In the current version of QCD quarks are described by coloured triplets of standard Dirac fields.
+In contrast, we proposed to describe the colour triplets of quarks by entangled $Z_3$-graded Lee-Wick type fields, one with real mass and the two remaining ones with mutually conjugate complex masses.
+This is obtained by attributing colour degrees of freedom to six Pauli spinors, three endowed with colours and three with anti-colours, which are united into one $12$-component generalized ``coloured Dirac spinor".

-The so entangled triplet of quark fields satisfies a generalized Dirac equation, with generalized $\gamma$-matrices acting on $12$-component coloured spinors.
+Thus entangled triplet of quark fields is described on-shell by a linear Sch\"odinger-like system akin to the Dirac equation.
 The sixth-order dispersion relations lead to solutions suitably vanishing in asymptotic region, exhibiting the well established confinement property of coloured quarks' degrees of freedom.

-We show how one can construct certain cubic combinations of those solutions in a way that cancels the damping factors, producing freely propagating functions.
+We add that in the so modified approach to QCD one should employ in the quark sector the $Z_3$-graded extension of the Lorentz symmetries, which do not commute with hidden $SU(3)$ colour transformations. (see \cite{RKJL2021}, \cite{RK2018}).
+Propagators and interaction with gluon and electromagnetic fields are discussed in the last section.}